zsofiasomlai/pbx-group-security/content/challenges/competencies/CP-PL-planning.md

 area        : competency
 questions :
     - "CP-PL-01: Describe a situation when you led a project with a geographically or functionally diverse team."
-    - "CP-PL-02: Tell me about a time when you designed a process or tool to track and measure the success of a project."
+    - "CP-PL-02: Describe a time when you designed a process or tool to track and measure the success of a project."
-    - "CP-PL-03: Tell me about a time when you had to learn a new technology.
+    - "CP-PL-03: Describe a time when you had to learn a new technology.
 What did you do to gain expertise?" desirable :
     - Maintained consistent and orderly work flow
     - Anticipated the need to rearrange priorities